jeff-Tianfeng/Fox_Frenzy/README.md

 #

 this project involves a game and a data analysis tool, which analysis the performance of player.
+This project is working with another project named Bee_In_The_FieldThe, and this game is for precision of spatial hearing.

-The data analysis tool is in folder DataAnalysisTool, and two playable versions for mac and windows are separately in folder Game.app and GameForWindows.
+Data analysis tool is in folder DataAnalysisTool, and two playable versions for mac and windows are separately in folder Game.app and GameForWindows.

 ## How to run the game.

 #

-The playable games are in folder Game.app and GameForWindows, if want to modify the game in Unity engine, the version of Unity is: 2020.3.32f1, please make sure using the same version of editor.
+The playable games are in folder GameForWindows, if want to modify the game in Unity engine, the version of Unity is: 2020.3.32f1, please make sure using the same version of editor.

 ## Play instructions.